ap-logics/ap-logics/README.md

   *Hackathon*
   I competed in a challenging, globally competitive hackathon where I secured a top 10 ranking in the UK, using ETF arbitrage, mean reversion strategies, and the Black-Scholes model to grow an "island" representing a portfolio.

+- **Imperial College London Algothon / Qube Research & Technologies **
+  *Hackathon*
+  I participated in the Imperial College QRT Hackathon, placing among the top 50 participants by designing a portfolio optimisation strategy using CVaR to achieve a positive Sharpe ratio.
+  Implemented convex optimisation, linear programming, realised after the hackathon to have used hidden markov models.